iluvjava/Maths/Notebook 2.0 obsidian/ScratchPaper.md

 $$

 making use of the Dirac delta, and representing it in a more... savage way.
 And I think, the use of Dirac delta, is representing a sequence of function approaching a limit, in Hilbert space $L^2$.
 Which is probably, the theoretical foundations.
 This simplifies a lot for $1D$ boundary problem, creating just a single linear constraints.
 To not have this constraints as redundant, I think we need to use linear algebra to determine pre-image of $\Pi_{(\cdot, b)}(I + \partial_x)$ on $f$ is not in the null space of the Laplace operator $[\partial_x^2 + \partial_y^2]$, or any other existing boundary conditions.
 Since it's a linear operator, the pre-image is the solution plus the span of null space or something.

+What are the conditions on the gradient $\nabla f(x_0)$ at a point such that it's sufficient to say that the function is also Frechet Differentiable at that point $x_0$?

+There really should be one, I would say that, if there exists a continuous Hessian at that point, then it must be Frechet Differentiable, but is this the weakest condition we can get?
+I am just curious tho, I ask it here so if people have time they can tell me where to look.